2017 FIFA U-17 World Cup

 The matches were played in six stadiums in six host cities around the country, with the final taking place at the Salt Lake Stadium in Kolkata.
 Twenty-three teams, besides the host India, managed to qualify for the tournament via participating in their various continental under-17 tournaments.
 In the first round of the tournament finals, the teams competed in round-robin groups of four for points, where the top two teams in each group along with the top four third placed teams would advance to the next round.
 These 16 teams will advance to the knockout stage, where three rounds of play decided which teams would participate in the final.

-The reigning champions, Nigeria, failed to qualify, becoming the first title holders fail to qualify for the subsequent edition since Switzerland in 2009.

 England won the U-17 World Cup for the first time after coming back from a two-goal deficit and beating Spain 5–2 in the final.
 This made England the second nation, after Brazil in 2003, to win both of FIFA's male age-capped (U-20 and U-17) World Cups in the same calendar year.
-England has also become the third country, after Brazil and North Korea, to win both U-17 and U-20 World Cup in their respective gender tournaments on the same year, as North Korea had also won both U-17 and U-20 Women's World Cup the previous year.
+(The women's equivalent of the feat was previously achieved once, by North Korea in 2016.)
 The official match ball used in the tournament was Adidas Krasava.